 We take a look at the best offers currently on the market for individuals who are looking for bad credit bank accounts.

-Don't apply for lots of current accounts
+Do not apply for lots of current accounts

-Every time you apply for credit of some kind, an imprint is left on your credit file and apply for lots of accounts in a short space of time can have a detrimental affect on your credit history, making it harder still to be accepted.
+Every time you apply for credit of some kind, an imprint is left on your credit file and apply for lots of accounts in a short space of time can have a detrimental effect on your credit history, making it harder still to be accepted.

 If you know your credit rating is sufficiently low to exclude you from mainstream bank accounts, don't be tempted to chance your arm and apply as it could make things worse.
 The same rules apply for other credit products such as loans or overdrafts.